Review: Parklife Festival 2018

 To find out just how much the festival will cost you, we went along to try it out.
 We'll tell you exactly how much we spent on each aspect of the festival, and how much you should budget if you plan on heading there in 2019...

 Parklife ticket prices

-There's no denying that the top quality lineup and the huge array of stages helps sweeten the deal - but there's only so many acts you have time to see over a two-day period.
+There's no denying that the top quality lineup and the huge array of stages help to sweeten the deal – but there are only so many acts you have time to see over a two-day period.

 This seriously cut down our queuing time by giving us access to the VIP entrance, and we were able to make the most of the facilities in the exclusive VIP Colonnade – including shorter toilet queues, more bars and food outlets and the opportunity to snap photos with very minor celebs.

 Frustratingly, you aren't allowed to take any food into the festival yourself, which means that you're forced into buying whatever is on offer on site.

 However, there was a huge amount of food at Parklife; over a two-day period we only scratched the surface of what was available.

 Like all festival food, expect to pay more than you would on the high street.
 A carton of chips cost £3.50, while good ol' cheesy chips set us back a fiver.

 If you're looking for a more substantial meal, you'll be paying £6 – £10.
 We tried the gnocchi and the tropical pizza, both of which cost £8 each but were pretty filling.

 While the food wasn't exactly cheap, if you're tactical about it you can save yourself a bit of cash.
 Scout around for which stands offer the largest quantities for the cheapest prices, and pick food like pizza and pasta which will fill you up.